Public Interest Careers

 Read more about these and other kinds of fellowships in our Post Graduate Public Interest Fellowship Manual.
-Search for jobs like fellowships, project sponsors, and hosts on PSJD.org (registration is free for Lewis & Clark students and alumni).
-Visit Equal Justice Works, one of the largest project funders.
+Search for jobs like fellowships, project sponsors, and hosts on PSJD.org (registration is free for Lewis & Clark students and alumni), and visit Equal Justice Works, one of the largest project funders.

 Finding public interest work

-Many public interest employers post jobs with us, but there are other places to look as well.
-For students looking for summer work, most employers do not even make postings and prefer that you contact them about opportunities.
+Many public interest employers post jobs with Lewis & Clark, but there are other places to look as well.
+For students looking for summer work, most employers do not post and prefer that you contact them about opportunities.
 Here are some ideas for finding a public interest position:

-- Pick up a copy of the “Green Book” from the Career & Professional Development Center, which contains listings and descriptions of public interest employers in Oregon and Washington.
+- Pick up a copy of the Public Service and Public Interest Directory from the Career & Professional Development Center, which contains listings and descriptions of public interest employers in Oregon and Washington.

-- Check PSJD.org, a national database of public service employers and job postings.
+- Check PSJD.org, a national database of job postings for public service employers.

 - Talk with the CPDC counselors about your areas of interest.

 - Volunteer through the Pro Bono Program.
-Volunteering for an organization can lead to an ongoing work.
+Volunteering for an organization can lead to ongoing work.

-- Review state or local Bar Association websites for attorney pro bono opportunities.
+- Review state or local Bar Association websites for pro bono opportunities.
 The Oregon State Bar lists pro bono opportunities for attorneys; organizations may also accept student volunteers or clerks.

 - Attend panels and programs that include public interest attorneys.
-Introduce yourself and ask about any clerking opportunities with their organization or with other employers in the same field.
+Introduce yourself and ask about any opportunities with their organization or with other employers in the same field.